strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 Either `--to` or `--from` is required.
 :::

-:::tip
+:::tip Tips
-Data transfers are authorized by transfer tokens, which are [managed from the admin panel](/user-docs/settings/transfer-tokens).
+* Data transfers are authorized by transfer tokens, which are [managed from the admin panel](/user-docs/settings/transfer-tokens).
 From the admin panel, you can manage role-based permissions to tokens including `view`, `create`, `read`, `regenerate` and `delete`.
+* It might be convenient to store your transfer tokens into [environment variables](/dev-docs/configurations/environment) to avoid copying/pasting.
+Just ensure that these tokens are not pushed to public repositories.
 :::

 :::warning